JacekKaczmarek10/Flask-programmer/README.md

 ###############################################################################################
-To run this application simply run in terminal in folder with program location: python app.py
+To run this application simply run in terminal in folder with program : python app.py